ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-9-2.md

-Measuring the Success of Positive Thinking: Gathering Data on Positive Thinking Activities
+Gathering Data on Positive Thinking Activities
 ==========================================================================================

 To measure the success of positive thinking activities, it's important to gather data and track progress.
 By collecting data on your positive thinking activities, you can see how they impact your mood, behavior, and overall well-being.